SaitoWu/state-machine/README.md

 Javascript Interpreter
 ----------------------

- * use it in Transition class / unless method,true or false?
+ * use it in Transition class / when method,true or false?

 Running Statemachine
 --------------------